arnoheigvd/DAI_labo1_Schildbock/README.md

 > We suggest that you keep the default value of the `-c` option, but if you want, you can change it to `false` and it will print the output in the terminal wihtout colors !

 > [!IMPORTANT]
-> There is a default value to the `-o` option (output.txt), meaning that if you forget to specify an output file it will default to that one (located in the root directory of the project).
+> There is a default value to the `-o` option (output.txt), meaning that if you forget to specify an output file it will default to that one (located in the root directory of the project, might not be the same as input).
 ---
 ## Caesar Cipher